webplatform/docs/tutorials/audio/intro_web_audio_api_1/index.md

 </syntaxhighlight>

 That's all we have to do; the buffer is now defined and ready to receive audio data.

+'''Note:''' Bear in mind that you don't ''have'' to use a buffer as a source node.
+In this example, we use one because we're loading the audio from an external sound file.
+You can also use other input sources such as oscillators, JavaScript nodes, and [http://updates.html5rocks.com/2012/09/Live-Web-Audio-Input-Enabled live input] to acquire an audio stream to be processed and played.

 ===Step 3: Load a sound===
 The load process is typically accomplished with an [https://developer.mozilla.org/En/XMLHttpRequest/Using_XMLHttpRequest XMLHttpRequest] (often just called an XHR).
 The XHR can be called programmatically based on page load status, timing, or user interaction such as a button click (as we'll do later).